ananyevm/bayestable/README.md

 Other things that can be customized: inclusion of any of the goodness-of-fit and convergence metric, names of the models, caption, probability for the HPD intervals.
 Please consult the manual pages for options.

-### Using Stan
+## Example with Stan
 If you fitted your model using Stan sampler, then you need to convert the output into `coda::mcmc.list` object first.
 This can be done using the [code from Ben Goodrich](https://groups.google.com/forum/#!topic/stan-users/gxm3iTL21Ck)

 Consider the following example:

-First, let's write a simple linear model with Stan (I do not use vectorization for compatability with fake data example generated earlier).
+First, let's write a simple linear model with Stan .

 ```{r}
 stan_code<-"